signaldatascience/R-curriculum/assignments/self-assessments/self-assessment-1/self-assessment-1.md

 * Use [`coef()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/coef.html) on each of the two linear models to view the coefficients associated with each linear fit.

 	* Print out the top 10 coefficients for each of the two linear fits.
 They should be ordered by absolute value (largest to smallest).
+Interpret the results.

 Part 3: SQL Queries
 ===================